4 U.S. companies will pay $26 billion to settle claims they fueled the opioid crisis

 None of the firms acknowledged any wrongdoing for their role manufacturing and distributing large quantities of pain medications at a time when opioid addiction and overdoses were surging.

-In a joint statement, the companies said they had determined that enough governments had signed onto the deal to move forward with a "comprehensive agreement to settle the vast majority of the opioid lawsuits."
+In a joint statement, the drug wholesalers said they had determined that enough governments had signed onto the deal to move forward with a "comprehensive agreement to settle the vast majority of the opioid lawsuits."

 In all, 46 states and roughly ninety percent of eligible local governments have signed onto the deal, according to the firms' assessment.